D3adeYe69/TMPS/README.md

 }
 ```

-**Why it works:** To add a new notification type (e.g., Slack notifications), we don't need to modify existing code.
+ To add a new notification type (e.g., Slack notifications), we don't need to modify existing code.
 We simply create a new class that implements `INotificationService`:

 ```csharp
 public class SlackNotificationService : INotificationService